ddellacosta/haskell-learning-resources/README.md

 ### [Yesod Web Framework](https://www.yesodweb.com/)

-I've actually not ever used the Yesod web framework, but I've found some of the sections of this onlien book incredibly useful for understanding modern Haskell development practices, especially for stuff like [advanced Monad Transformer stack design and usage](https://www.yesodweb.com/book/monad-control).
+I've actually not ever used the Yesod web framework, but I've found some of the sections of this online book incredibly useful for understanding modern Haskell development practices, especially for stuff like [advanced Monad Transformer stack design and usage](https://www.yesodweb.com/book/monad-control).
 Stuff like this